NJBow/CV/README.md

 FastForward 5 years, I had begun looking into open source code and trying to understand what was happening, though was intimidated at a young age by how incredibly complex it looked.

 FastForward 4 more years, due to the enclosed life in Africa, I was lead down a path to be a Surgeon.
-Thought to be safe and bound to be successful i followed the crowd.
+Thought to be safe and bound to be successful I followed the crowd.
 During university however, I became friends with a computer science student who showed me how he created a small app that worked as an alarm clock and begins brewing his coffee (genius).
-I was astounded, I drooled at how badly i wanted to be able to do that myself.
+I was astounded, drooled at how badly I wanted to be able to do that myself.

-Slowly, in the hours i could spare, I took up learning Ruby language, from the first day I was enticed and found myself looking forward to my coding evenings, far more than my own degree.
+Slowly, in the hours I could spare, I took up learning Ruby language, from the first day I was enticed and found myself looking forward to my coding evenings, far more than my own degree.

 Towards the end of my degree, I realised that my passion lay in the field of Software development, whether that be Financial, gaming or pure technology based.
 All I wanted was to enter the industry and start build my ability.
 Thus Makers Academy Appeared.